iirisarri/CrashCourse-Phylogenomics/README.md

 Some gene regions (e.g., fast-evolving) are difficult to align and thus positional homology can be uncertain.
 It is unclear (i.e., problem-specific) whether trimming suspicious regions [improves](https://academic.oup.com/sysbio/article/56/4/564/1682121) or [worsens](https://academic.oup.com/sysbio/article/64/5/778/1685763) tree inference.
 However, gently trimming very incomplete positions (e.g. with >90% gaps) will speed up computation in the next steps without a significant loss of phylogenetic information.

-To trim alignment positions we can use [ClipKIT]([https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210](https://github.com/JLSteenwyk/ClipKIT)) but several other software are also available.
+To trim alignment positions we can use [BMGE](https://gensoft.pasteur.fr/docs/BMGE/1.12/BMGE_doc.pdf) but several other software are also available.

-To remove alignment positions with > 90% gaps:

 ```
-for f in *mafft; do clipkit $f -m gappy; done
+for f in *mafft; do java -jar BMGE.jar -i $f -t AA -of $f.bmge ; done

 ```

 While diving into phylogenomic pipelines, it is always advisable to check a few intermediate results to ensure we are doing what we should be doing.
 Multiple sequence alignments can be visualized in [SeaView](http://doua.prabi.fr/software/seaview) or [AliView](https://github.com/AliView/AliView).
 Also, one could have a quick look at alignments using command line tools (`less -S`).